alexwlchan/alexwlchan.net/src/_drafts/how-to-make-websites.md

   css_light: "#0000ff"
   css_dark:  "#00ddff"
 ---
-I've [built a web archive](/2025/creating-bookmark-archives/) of over two thousand web pages -- I wanted to save my own copy of everything I've bookmarked over the past 15 years.
+Over the past year, I [built a web archive](/2025/creating-bookmark-archives/) of over two thousand web pages -- my own copy of everything I've bookmarked in the last fifteen years.
-I created these archive copies by hand, reading and editing HTML by hand to build a self-contained, standalone copy of each web page.
+I saved each one by hand, reading and editing the HTML to build a self-contained, standalone copy of each web page.

-I was reading web pages written by other people, using tools I'm unfamiliar with.
+These web pages were made by other people, many using tools and techniques I didn't recognise.
-I learnt a lot about how the web works, which is what sustained me through this year-long effort.
-I was learning about new aspects of web development that I'd never encountered before, and seeing how they were used in practice.
+That's what kept me going: I wasn't just archiving, I was learning.
+This project became a crash course in how the web is built, and how people actually use it.

-There's a lot of bloat on the web, of course, but that's not news,and you don't need to read thousands of web pages to know it.
+Yes, there's plenty of bloat on the web, but that's not news.
+You don't need to read thousands of pages to know that.
-Instead, let's talk about all the cool and useful stuff I learned!
+What *is* worth sharing is all the clever, thoughtful, and surprising stuff I learned along the way.

 <blockquote class="toc">
   <p>This article is the second in a four part bookmarking mini-series:</p>